garrandall/popular-music-data/tracks/flex--ooh-ooh-ooh--rich-homie-quan.md

 Walked in, thirty thousand in my pocket
-Had them niggas just like, "Ooh, ooh, ooh"
+Had them niggas just like, "Oh, oh oh
 $50,000 on your bitch, wanna fuck me
-Got her screamin' like, "Ooh, ooh, ooh, ooh"
+Got her screamin' like, "Oh, oh oohohoh
 Cause I got a check, nigga wanna flex
-I ain't gotta flex, boy I got it, ooh, ooh, ooh, ooh Give that ho some x, she gon wanna sex every nigga in the set And now she screamin' like, "Ooh, ooh, ooh"
+I ain't gotta flex, boy I got it, oh oohohohhoh
+Give that ho some x, she gon wanna sex every nigga in the set And now she screamin' like, "Oh, oh oh

 (How much you made?) $100,000
 (How much, how much you made?) $100,000
 (How much, how much you made?)
-Made two million dollars off a mixtape, had them folks like, "Ooh, ooh, ooh" Hey, get at me
+Made two million dollars off a mixtape, had them folks like, "Oh, oh oh Hey, get at me